aplteam/Tatin/docs/PublishingPackages.md

 * Specifying a dependency with the file:// protocol means that you won't be able to publish that package to a Tatin server because it would for obvious reasons be rejected with "400 --- bad request".

   That is good enough a reason to use this with care.
-Only when messing around with packages not desiged to be published to a Tatin server on your local machine may this be used.
+Only when messing around with packages not designed to be published to a Tatin server on your local machine may this be used.

 * Using the http[s]:// protocol defeats Tatin's scan strategy: normally when a dependency is required Tatin will scan all defined Registries by their priority, unless the http[s]:// protocol is used.
 Again this should be used very carefully, if at all.